olle/talk-query-response/README.md

     query: books.sci-fi
     reply-to: library/books.sci-fi#42

-The structure above captures all the basic components that a Query should communicate.
+The structure above captures all the basic components that a query should communicate.
 The term `books.sci-fi` expresses the published _need_, and we can easily understand that it's a _request_ for science fiction books.

-_The dot-notation is not at all required, the Query can use any syntax that fits the platform or programming language._
+_The dot-notation is not at all required, the query can use any syntax that fits the platform or programming language._

-The Query has an Address where responses should be sent to:
+The query has an address where responses should be sent to:
 `library/books.sci-fi#42`.
-This is really important, not only in order to receive responses, but also to avoid coupling the sender to the Query.
-We don't need to state who's publishing the Query.
-The `reply-to` is just an Address, a location or _mailbox_ that can be used for responses.
+This is really important, not only in order to receive responses, but also to avoid coupling the sender to the query.
+We don't need to state who's publishing the query.
+The `reply-to` is just an address, a location or _mailbox_ that can be used for replies.

-The Address is only for this particular Query, and it is made to be unique.
+The address is only for this particular query, and it is made to be unique.
-In this example `library/books.sci-fi#42` describes a topic `library`, and then the unique mailbox or queue for the Query with a hash-code `books.sci-fi#42`, separated by a slash `/`.
+In this example `library/books.sci-fi#42` describes a topic `library`, and then the unique mailbox or queue for the query with a hash-code `books.sci-fi#42`.

 #### The current top-3 books